What'sNEW

 30 Sep 2024 Book Reviews

 For history of quantum theory, Kay is excellent.
-He also digresses to other subjects where science went wrong, such as the phlogiston theory.
-There he writes, "Because fake problems are hard to solve, the way out is to drop them."
-I thought immedately of today's theory of evolution, where the hardest questions — how did this or that genetic program originate? — are are no longer even asked.
+He also digresses to other subjects where science went wrong, such as the phlogiston theory, where he writes, "Because fake problems are hard to solve, the way out is to drop them."
+I thought immedately of today's theory of evolution, where the hardest questions — how did this or that genetic program originate? — apparently have been dropped.

 Escape from Shadow Physics: The Quest to End the Dark Ages of Quantum Theory by Adam Forrest Kay, 423 pages, ISBN:1399609599,